speechly/speechly-unity-dotnet/README.md

-# Speechly Client for .Net Standard 2.0 and Unity
+# Speechly Client for .NET Standard 2.0 and Unity

 Early preview version

+## Requirements

+- C# development environment with .NET Standard 2.0 APIs like Unity or Microsoft .NET
+- Tested with Unity 2019.4.36f1 and .NET 6.0.200

 ## Contents

 - .Net code project in `speechly-client-net-standard-2.0/` folder.
 See its README.md for details
 - Unity sample project in `speechly-client-net-standard-2.0/` folder.
 See its README.md for details

-- Tested with Unity 2019.4.36f1 Personal and `dotnet` 6.0.200

 ## Usage